All relationships go through ups and downs. INTJ relationship problems, specifically, seem to stem from their undesirable personality traits.

 1. You can be too critical

-This is just a part of being an INTJ.
+This is just a part of being an INTJ personality type.
 You try to make the best of everything and everybody and sometimes that results in being critical of those whom you love.

 It’s not really your fault.
 In your mind, you just want them to do better in order to be happy.

 But this can come across as criticizing them.
-Oftentimes, you may make them feel inadequate in their interests or even in the relationship.
+Oftentimes, you may make them feel inadequate in their interests or even in a romantic relationship.

 One way to fix this is to think about how what you want to say might sound to your significant other.